Intel CTO Greg Lavender interview — Why chip maker is spending on both manufacturing and software

 VentureBeat: What are some of the messages for people about how Intel has gotten over those missteps in things like the manufacturing process?

 Lavender: Pat’s already been out communicating on that and what he’s doing, putting the company’s balance sheet to work to address the world’s lack of capacity to support the demand for semiconductor technologies.
 When we broke ground in Arizona three weeks ago there was a lot of press around that.
-I think you covered Intel Accelerate, where we launched Ponte Vecchio and used our new process technology, even using TSMC tiles for the Ponte Vecchio general-purpose GPU.
+I think you covered Intel Accelerated, where we discussed Ponte Vecchio and how it will use our new process technology, even using TSMC tiles for the Ponte Vecchio general-purpose GPU.
 We’ve been adopting the new processes we’ve talked about.
 We’re getting the yields we need.
 We’re highly optimistic that the industry demand for semiconductor technologies will make IFS a strong business for us.
 My team, by the way, develops all the pre-silicon simulation software that IFS customers can use to simulate the functionality of their chip before they send it for tape-out.

 VentureBeat: I’ve written a few stories from Synopsis and Cadence about how much AI is going into chip design these days.
 I imagine you’re making use of all that.